 This part is not only intended for commercial market parties seeking an acceptable return on their investments, such as DTTB/MTV Service Providers and Broadcast network operators.
-Also regulators should acquire an understanding of the key business issues and choices at hand so as to define realistic DTTB/MTV policies and licence conditions.
+Also Regulators should acquire an understanding of the key business issues and choices at hand so as to define realistic DTTB/MTV policies and license conditions.

-Commercial parties will seek a DTTB or MTV Service Proposition which fulfils a consumer demand, generating sufficient revenues (either advertising of subscription based).
-In contrast, Public Service Broadcasters (PSB) normally fulfil objectives of public interest in the field of information and culture.
+Commercial parties will seek a DTTB or MTV Service Proposition which fulfills a consumer demand, generating sufficient revenues (either advertising of subscription based).
+In contrast, Public Service Broadcasters (PSB) normally fulfill objectives of public interest in the field of information and culture.
 That is why they are interested in viewing ratings, high population coverage and mainly prefer unencrypted broadcasting.
-Market and business development works differently as they have to fulfil primarily these 'information and culture' objectives.
+Market and business development works differently as they have to fulfill primarily these 'information and culture' objectives.
 However, PSBs can also have advertising-based income and some of the topics addressed in this section might also be relevant for PSBs.

-3.1 Customer insight and research
+3.1 Customer Insight & Research